rinigus/pure-maps/routers/README.md

 that returns several routes that the user can choose from and/or allows a closer examination of the route properties before showing it on a map, you can use this page to display whatever is best suitable given your router and domain.
-For example, the `hsl` router shows five alternative public transportation routes with relevant details of each.
+For example, the `digitransit` router shows five alternative public transportation routes with relevant details of each.

 To display a route on the map, you'll want to call `map.addRoute` and `map.addManeuvers`.
 See the documentation of these functions in